 Students take responsibility from a young age to represent their Form group by gathering opinions and suggestions for improvements, to raise at the fortnightly meetings and then feed back to their Forms.
 The meetings are run by the Head of Year Student Manager and a member of the School Council.

 Junior School Council

 The Junior School Council gives pupils the opportunity to take part in decision making and to discuss future School development.
 Recent meetings have involved discussions about playground equipment, healthy eating, and voting for their chosen Charity Day causes, selected by the pupils each year.
-Two representatives from Years 3 to 6 are elected from each class and serve on the Council for half a year.
-The Council members may be asked to represent the school on formal occasions, to liaise with staff and visitors, judge competitions and to attend meetings and provide feedback to their Forms.
+Junior School Councillors also meet with the Sixth Form Council.
+Two representatives from Years 1 to 6 are elected from each class and serve on the Council for half a year.
+The Council members may be asked to represent the School on formal occasions, to liaise with staff and visitors, judge competitions and to attend meetings and provide feedback to their Forms.

 There are four Houses in the Junior School - Heywood, Langworthy, Watts and Westhead and each pupil is a member of one of the Houses.
 Houses compete against each other in sporting events and quizzes and pupils are awarded house points for academic achievement and contribution to School life.

 Year 6 pupils are elected as Captains by pupils in their House each term and are given various leadership tasks such as taking it in turns to present their own assembly.
 Most recently the House Captains each gave a different presentation on British Values.

 Pupils in Years 5 and 6 who join Junior Sports teams can be appointed Captain of their team.
 More information on Junior Sports Teams can be found on the Sports pages.